ParadoxalCorp/FelixBot/README.md

 #### Alright but when do you store users?
 Who are "users" and how can i stop be a "user"?
 A new entry in the database is created when you first use a command, which means you won't be considered as a "user" and therefore won't be in the database as long as you don't use Felix.

-However, there is a special case, in which in order to prevent crash Felix create a database entry when a user specify you in a command.
 You can always reset your data with the `account` command and join the support server to request a full deletion of your data(but you will still be stored again once you use a command)

 ### Credits
 * `Aetheryx#2222` Original author of the `logger` module, also helped to shorten quite a few parts of the code